A User's Guide to Extracting Cosmological Information from Line-Intensity Maps: Modelling the IM Power Spectrum

 \subsection{Dependence on astrophysics and cosmology}

 The emission of any spectral line is intimately related to astrophysical processes.
 Therefore, the observed density field is strongly dependent on astrophysics through the line luminosity function.
 Fortunately, according to Eq.~\eqref{eq:Pk}, the relation between astrophysics and the LIM power spectrum at linear order is limited to the amplitude of the clustering and shot noise contributions\footnote{A detailed study of the nonlinearity and scale dependence of the astrophysical terms in the LIM power spectrum lies beyond the scope of this work.}.
-This means that the only accessible astrophysical information present in the linear LIM power spectrum is contained in the first two moments of $L(M)$\footnote{Alternative probes such as the voxel intensity distribution~\cite{Breysse_VID} are more suitable to infer $L(M)$, see Section~\ref{sec:Conclusions}.}.
+Then, astrophysical information enters the power spectrum in three different ways.
+The overall amplitude is determined by the mean intensity of the line $\langle T\rangle$ and the bias $b$.
+For optically thin lines like 21 cm, $\langle T\rangle$ is proportional to the mean density of the emitting gas ($\Omega_HI$ in the case of 21 cm).
+On the other hand, the mean intensity of the optically thick CO line can be related to the density $\Omega_{\rm H_2}$ through the $\alpha_{\rm CO}$ parameter (see e.g.,~\cite{Bolatto_COH2}).
+The effective linear bias is the halo bias weighted by the luminosity function (see Eq.~\ref{eq:bias_IM}); since the most massive halos are the most strongly biased, the determination of the bias is dominated by the mass of the brightest halos.
+Finally, line luminosity functions tend to cut off at some characteristic luminosity $L_\star$, so that, for a typical model, the shot noise $P_{\rm shot}$ is dominated by these $L_\star$ galaxies.
+This means that the only accessible astrophysical information present in the LIM power spectrum is contained in the first two moments of $L(M)$, as well as its first moment weighted by the halo bias\footnote{Alternative probes such as the voxel intensity distribution~\cite{Breysse_VID} are more suitable to infer $L(M)$, see Section~\ref{sec:Conclusions}.}.

 Since $\delta T$ traces matter overdensities, LIM observations also carry cosmological information.
 This information is mostly encoded in $P_{\rm m}$, $F_{\rm RSD}$ and the BAO.
 For example, as seen in Eq.~(\ref{eq:RSD}), $F_{\rm RSD}$ depends on the growth factor $f$, and so can be efficiently used to constrain deviations from general relativity.